eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 This short but important monthly exercise helps me to save & invest straightaway as well as to fill my spending account with a set budget for the month.

+{% comment %}
+**Lump-sum scenario**:
+Let's say I've just discovered about investing and I've realised that I have a lot of my savings that I want to invest.
+In this case, I would split this large sum of money 3 times or so, and invest over several months.
+The idea here is to reduce timing risk and diversify over time (similarly to dollar-cost averaging).
+If the market was to drop after investing the first portion then there would be another portion ready to benefit from the lower prices.
+{% endcomment %}

 ## Closing thoughts

 I hope this article has given you plenty of ideas and tools for getting your personal finance in good order.